hadynz/format-consecutive-time/README.md

 # group-consecutive-time

-Format calendar days and months for pretty display.
+Format a list of calendar days or months into words for easy readability.

 This module was built using the excellent [node-typescript-boilerplate].